Review 697: Ahsoka

 Newcomer Eman Esfandi also shines in the role of Ezra Bridger.
 Esfandi brought a chipper, Han Solo-esque demenour to the role while also bringing that helps to convey the sense that he's matured Curiously, this shows other Achilles Heel is the handling of Ezra and Sabine's relationship and how she found him.
 There are some intimate moments and some witty banter between them but not enough of them and I'm not certain how Ezra feels about her coming to look for him.

 We get the live action debut of Grand Admiral Thrawn and it was spectacular and glorious.
 You really can’t go wrong with Lars Mikkelsen as your villain in general and it was fun to see the veteran actor bring to life a character created in the early 90s that he made popular in animation.
 He’s intriguingly kept offscreen until Part Six.
 His screen presence is immediately felt in his first scene He's been in exile for these past 10 years since Rebels and has been plotting his return Much like Dawson's Ahsoka, Mikkelsen's Thrawn feels like a natural progression of the character from animation to live action.
-His cold, calculating, meticulous nature is certainly prevalent I'm not entirely sure how one beat up Star Destroyer, a bunch of undead stormtroopers and some mysterious Nightsister cargo is going to be a threat to the New Republic.
+His cold, calculating, meticulous nature is certainly prevalent throughout the latter half of the show when he finally comes into play.
+I'm not entirely sure how one beat up Star Destroyer, a bunch of undead stormtroopers and some mysterious Nightsister cargo is going to be a threat to the New Republic.
+The smart tactician part of Thrawn is just okay, but the performance and menace part is super.

 As far as Disney Star Wars films and shows go, Ahsoka is probably the one I've enjoyed most.
 Did it get me back on the Disney/Star Wars hype train?
 Not really.
 But I enjoyed it like a five-finger exercise.
 The show feels uniquly Filoni and that makes Ahsoko (whatever flaws it may have) feel like a true Star Wars story since the Lucas era compared to the Sequel Trilogy and the glut of shows and films we've gotten in recent years, 4/5.